 The Black-tailed Jackrabbit is commonly seen on pasture and waste land during the day, though it is mostly nocturnal.
 They feed on cactus, sagebrush, mesquite, grasses, and crop plants.
 They drink little, deriving most of their water from food.
 Like most hares, Black-tailed Jackrabbits do not use burrows, but rest during the day in a scrape in the pasture called a form, relying on their acute hearing and speed to evade predators.

-They are preyed apon by coyotes, foxes, bobcats and weasels and hawks.
-They are largely solitary animals.
+They are preyed upon by coyotes, foxes, bobcats, weasels and hawks.
+Unlike rabbits they are largely solitary animals.
 They will also thump the ground with their hind legs as an alarm signal.

 Up to four litters may be produced in a year, with up to eight young in a litter.
 They are born in a form, above ground.
 Gestation is around 45 days and the young are active and relatively independent from birth, and their mothers only nurse them for a short time.

 Black-tailed Jackrabbit populations are characterized by extreme "boom-bust" cycles.
 These cycles can be very localized: Jackrabbits may be plentiful in one valley and almost absent from an adjacent valley.
 Population crashes are mostly due to disease (especially Tularemia), although environmental factors such as food availability can also play a part.
 The high birthrate of the jackrabbit allows populations to recover quickly after a crash.
 These cycles also have a large effect on predator populations, causing similar population cycles in predators such as coyotes and hawks.

 The high prevalence of disease and parasites in jackrabbits also affects human predation - many hunters will not gather the jackrabbits they shoot, and those that do are well advised to wear gloves while handling carcasses and to cook the meat thoroughly.
 Most hunting of jackrabbits is done for pest control or sport.